any-docs/css/content/reference/properties/transition-behavior/index.md

 ## Description

-The `transition-behavior` property is only relevant when used in conjunction with other transition properties, notably {{cssxref("transition-property")}} and {{cssxref("transition-duration")}}, as no transition occurs if no properties are animated over a non-zero duration of time.
+The `transition-behavior` property is only relevant when used in conjunction with other transition properties, notably `transition-property` and `transition-duration`, as no transition occurs if no properties are animated over a non-zero duration of time.

 ```css
 .card {